What You Need to Know If You’re Thinking of Offering Tree and Shrub Fertilization to Your Customers

 Typically, most of our shrubbery is very shallow rooted.
 Therefore, we are trying to put the fertilizer just under the ground, one or two inches, depending on the size of the shrub.
 Generally, we reduce the rate when fertilizing shrubbery.

-To use the feeder to fertilizer trees and shrubs, first, you hook the feeder to the hose and the tank that contains the fertilizer.
+To use the feeder to fertilize trees and shrubs, first, you hook the feeder to the hose and the tank that contains the fertilizer.
 After that, punch holes in the ground and inject the fertilizer down into those holes.

 Granular fertilizer is typically broadcast in bed situations where we can apply our material on the surface and have rain or irrigation water carry it to our plant roots.
 This method works well unless the mulch is too deep, in which case we need to pull the mulch back and then fertilize.
 A handheld or chest broadcast spreader is often used for feeding trees and shrubs granularly.
+Nutriculture 20-20-20 General Purpose is a granular option that delivers balanced tree and shrub nutrition.

 You may come across trees and shrubs that do not have a mulched bed around them, just turfgrass.
 Applying granular fertilizer on the surface of that turfgrass is not recommended.
 The turfgrass eats most of the nutrients in the fertilizer, leaving little for the tree or shrub.